 Here’s a closer look at the latest developments shaping the cryptocurrency scene.

 Comprehensive crypto asset regulation framework from IOSCO

-The world’s first comprehensive framework for regulating crypto assets and digital markets has been unveiled by the International Organisation of Securities Commissions (IOSCO).
+The International Organisation of Securities Commissions (IOSCO) unveil the world’s first comprehensive framework for regulating crypto assets and digital markets.
 This groundbreaking initiative responds to lessons learned from the collapse of the FTX exchange, which raised significant concerns about protecting consumers in the crypto industry.
 With different rules and regulations in place in different jurisdictions, the industry has been in favour of a uniform global approach in order to have consistent standards for investor protection and market integrity.
 These include conflicts of interest, market manipulation, cross-border regulatory collaboration, crypto-asset safekeeping, operational risk and retail client treatment.